Chaotic-Nite/minesweeper-project/readme.md

 The Coding Train: Where I had learned how to use constructors in JS form
 codeinwp: right click disable menu popup
-Stack Overflow user: cyber-guard (and Manny Ledoux for the suggestion of it) the event to get the e.which
+Stack Overflow user: cyber-guard (and Manny Ledoux for the suggestion of it) the event to get the e.which Stack Overflow user: Pentium10 (How to clear parts of the canvas)